 Academic Advising Staff

-Academic advising continues in various forms from workshops, newsletters, in-person meetings, and emails throughout your undergraduate career.
+Academic advising continues in various forms from workshops, in-person meetings, and emails throughout your undergraduate career.
+For advising-related updates, announcements about academic deadlines, and campus events be sure to "Like" our College Ten Academic Advising Facebook Page.
 Advising is an important part of your undergraduate education and the advisers are here to support your success in college.
 If you have any academic advising-related questions, you are welcome to contact one of us via email, but remember to correspond through your UCSC Google email account, which is used exclusively by our campus.
-When corresponding with us, please include your student identification number in the body of your email, and use College Ten Advising in the subject line.
+When corresponding with us, please include your full name and student identification number in the body of your email, and use College Ten Advising in the subject line.
 We look forward to working with you throughout your undergraduate career.
 Remember that advising, whether it is through your college, department/major, Career Center, etc., should be considered an integral part of your overall undergraduate education.